doug-wade/docs/_docs_ci/1_build-integration.md

 title: Integrating Snyk into your build system
 ---

-<p>To continuously avoid known vulnerabilities in your dependencies, integrate Snyk into your continuous integration (a.k.a. build) system.
-Here are the steps required to to so:</p>
+To continuously avoid known vulnerabilities in your dependencies, integrate Snyk into your continuous integration (a.k.a. build) system.
+Here are the steps required to to so:

 1. Install the Snyk utility using `npm install -g snyk`.
 2. Run `snyk wizard` in the directory of your project following the prompts which will also generate a `.snyk` policy file.
 For more information about this, see [our CLI documentation](/docs/using-snyk/#wizard).